Updated June 19, 2023

-Improve your Microsoft Excel Skills – Microsoft Excel is one of the powerful office tools from the stables of Microsoft Office.
+Improve your Microsoft Excel Skills – Microsoft Excel is one of the most powerful office tools from the stables of Microsoft Office.
 The first initial release of Microsoft Excel was made in 1985 as a spreadsheet arranged in numbered rows and lettered columns to organize data manipulations using arithmetic operations and formulae.
-Since, then Microsoft Excel has grown to become one of the most reliable and potent spreadsheet and report managing software.
-The current version of Microsoft Excel -2016 is a version of the Microsoft Office productivity suite of Microsoft Office Excel 2016 succeeding both Microsoft Office 2013 and Office for Mac-2011.
+Since then, Microsoft Excel has become one of the most reliable and potent spreadsheet and report managing software.
+The current version of Microsoft Excel -2016 is a version of the Microsoft Office productivity suite of Microsoft Office Excel 2016, succeeding both Microsoft Office 2013 and Office for Mac-2011.

 Using Microsoft Excel

-For a beginner or novice it is important to hone certain microsoft excel skills for mastering Microsoft Excel to make the most out of this powerful software tool.
-To become a professional Microsoft Excel user, it is important to learn nine unique ways or tips that would help you in taking full advantage of the features of Microsoft Excel.
-The below mentioned ways would help you in honing microsoft excel skills.
+A beginner or novice needs to hone specific Microsoft Excel skills to master Microsoft Excel to make the most out of this powerful software tool.
+To become a professional Microsoft Excel user, it is essential to learn nine unique ways or tips that would help you take full advantage of the features of Microsoft Excel.
+The below-mentioned ways would help you in honing microsoft excel skills.

 Learning Microsoft Excel formulas

-Arithmetic/logical formulas are the backbone of any Excel program as without formulae, Excel software is just like a huge grid where you can store data.
-Therefore, it is imperative on the part of the learner to hone his/her microsoft excel skills of using formulae such as Auto sum, IF and Else formulae, Count of values, Sum of values meeting a criteria, Average Formula, Mod Formula etc
+Arithmetic/logical formulas are the backbones of any Excel program, as without formulae, Excel software is just like a vast grid where you can store data.
+Therefore, the learner must hone their Microsoft Excel skills using formulae such as Auto sum, IF and Else formulae, Count of values, Sum of values meeting criteria, Average Formula, Mod Formula, etc.

 Mastering the shortcuts

-Using short cut tools available in Microsoft Excel would help you saving precious time in addition to finishing the work/project on time.
-These excel shortcuts not only boost productivity but also help you in learning Excel in a quick manner.
-Some of the important short cuts in Excel include using short cut keys such as–
+Using shortcut tools available in Microsoft Excel would help you save precious time in addition to finishing the work/project on time.
+These Excel shortcuts boost productivity and help you quickly learn Excel.
+Some of the essential shortcuts in Excel include using shortcut keys such as.

 - “Ctrl + Space” for selecting the whole column

-- “Shift + Space” for selecting the whole row
+- “Shift + Space” for selecting the entire row

-- “Shift + Home” for selecting range from start cell to far left
+- “Shift + Home” for selecting a range from the start cell too far left

 - “Ctrl + /” for selecting array formulae range